-This guide explains how the Vedanta demerger works, what shareholders will receive, why management is doing it, and what practical factors investors should track before and after the listing of the new entities.
+This guide explains how the Vedanta demerger works, what shareholders will receive under the 1:1 entitlement structure, the strategic rationale behind the restructuring, and the key factors investors should track before and after the listing of the new entities.

 Table of Contents: